PART ONE: SEED, at Paul Kasmin Gallery

 What is the source of such primal, intense energy and what do I want to do with such forces?

 Looking into the unconscious, through the work of an artist, provides an opportunity for the renewing vitality to the feminine dimension.
-In practice, this implies a thorough reconfiguration of values related to the body and sexuality, family and community (effecting business norms), treatment of the environment, as well as the unconscious psyche itself.
+In practice, this implies a thorough reconfiguration of values related to the body and sexuality, family and community (which, by the way, would dramatically effect business norms), as well as treatment of the environment.

 The feminine archetype emphasizes community, togetherness, love, joy, aesthetic and bodily pleasure, as well as the importance of incarnated life.
 When these values are acknowledged and embodied, there are dramatic shifts in individual behaviors and attitudes, as well as collective ones.